Samuel L. Foley, Ph.D.

 CV: Download PDF

-Previously, I was a graduate student in the Deserno group at Carnegie Mellon, where I learned to leverage theoretical and computational tools to study lipid membranes.
+Previously, I was a graduate student in the Deserno group in the physics department at Carnegie Mellon, where I learned to use theoretical and computational tools to study lipid membranes.
 In my thesis work, I developed a modification of the utra-coarse-grained Cooke lipid model rendering it capable of simulating bilayers with differing tensions in the two monolayers, a state known as "differential stress".
 I then put this model to work investigating how differential stress alters first-order phase transitions in lipid membranes, shedding light on the recently-discovered "stiffening transition" observed in membrane simulations.
-I also developed a coarse-grained simulation technique (which we like to call membrane "sticky tape") to allow the simulation of asymmetric lipid bilayers with simltaneous area- and curvature-relaxation.
+I also developed a coarse-grained simulation technique (which we like to call membrane "sticky tape") to allow the simulation of asymmetric lipid bilayers with simultaneous area- and curvature-relaxation.

 Contact